-If you need a showstopper of cake for Easter, look no further.
+If you need a showstopper of cake for an occasion, look no further.
 I’ll be honest, I was nervous about this one.
 I’ve been burnt by more than one “beetroot chocolate cake” before, as all of the attendants of my son’s 5th Birthday party will attest to.
 But as I was mulling over how I could make something pretty enough to be a center piece, I couldn’t stop thinking of my gorgeous hot pink beetroot powder and how I could use it.
 So I thought, ok one more…🙏

 Inspiration actually came from the Beet + Banana, post yoga smoothies that everyone loves so much.
 I’ve always used fresh, steamed or roasted beetroot for baking in the past, which can be really earthy and overpowering when you bake them into something sweet.
 This time I thought I’d try using the vacum packed ones I use in the smoothies and they worked a treat!

-Vegan Chocolate Easter Cake 🎂
+Vegan Chocolate Cake 🎂

 Ingredients – Cake